Retirement of steam locomotives by country: Japan

 The last regular steam passenger train, pulled by a C57-class locomotive built in 1940, departed from Muroran railway station to Iwamizawa on 14 December 1975.
 It was then officially retired from service, dismantled and sent to the Tokyo Transportation Museum, where it was inaugurated as an exhibit on 14 May 1976.
 It was moved to the Saitama Railway Museum in early 2007.
 The last Japanese main line steam train, D51-241, a D51-class locomotive built in 1939, left Yubari railway station on 24 December 1975.
 That same day, all steam main line service ended.
 D51-241 was retired on 10 March 1976, and destroyed in a depot fire a month later, though some parts were preserved.

 On 2 March 1976, the only steam locomotive still operating on the JNR, 9600–39679, a 9600-class locomotive built in 1920, made its final journey from Oiwake railway station, ending 104 years of steam locomotion in Japan.

-Today steam passenger trains are operated by JR companies on an infrequent excursion/nostalgia basis, their services always prefixed with the letters SL (for steam liner).
+In the present day, steam trains are operated by the JR Group as excursion trains and on railtours.
+Their services are always prefixed with the letters SL (for steam locomotive).
 Examples are SL Hitoyoshi and SL Ginga.